AkshayKeerti/TaskManager-PHP/README.md

 # TaskManager-PHP
-A web based task manager designed for University students as part of first year project.
+A web based task manager designed for University students.